dfeehan/surveybootstrap/README.md

 Wishlist
 --------

-* non-vignette article with larger-scale demonstration

 * vignette to cover jackknife-after-bootstrap for estimating variance of variance estimators

+* non-vignette article with larger-scale demonstration (ie, a demo that takes longer to run than would be good for a vignette)

+* either remove the RDS bootstrap or include a vignette to document it

 * update to use the `purrr` package, instead of `plyr` (but we'll probably need to wait until `purrr` supports parallelization)

-* either remove the RDS bootstrap or include a vignette to document it